Penalizing complexity priors for Bayesian inference of circular models: Simulation Study and Comparisons

 \subsection{Simulation Study}

 In former subsections, we illustrate the way of employing our proposed framework, and the behavior of the discussed priors are illustrated and examined.
 In this section, we further show the performance of the priors and the robustness of the proposed circular PC priors through comprehensive simulation studies.
 The simulation study is conducted through comparing the posteriors of the concentration parameter $\xi$ ($\kappa$ for von Mises distribution, $\ell$ for cardioid distribution and $\rho$ for wrapped Cauchy distribution) under different priors.
-For consistency, $\pi\left(\mu\right)$ is chosen to be the circular uniform density, thus, the joint posterior is as follows:
+For consistency, $p\left(\mu\right)$ is chosen to be the circular uniform density, thus, the joint posterior is $p\left(\mu,\xi \mid x\right) \propto p\left(x \mid \mu, \xi \right) p\left(\mu\right)p\left(\kappa\right)$.

-In the study, posteriors are derived from samples according to the HMC framework available in the STAN interface \citep{carpenter2017stan}, and the code can be found in \url{https://github.com/XiangYEstats/circular_PCpriors_stan}.
-For consistency, the data are sampled from $\pi\left(x \mid \mu, \xi \right)$ (vM, cardioid and WC distribution respectively) with $N=100, 300, 1000$ sample sizes and location parameter $\mu=\pi$.
-In addition, the result is obtained by taking the mean of 100 replicates of the experiment with all random seeds set to be 520 equally.
+In the study, posterior samples are obtained using the No-U-Turn Sampler (NUTS), an adaptive variant of Hamiltonian Monte Carlo (HMC), implemented through the Stan interface \citep{carpenter2017stan, stan_manual}.
+Sampling is performed using the rstan package version 2.32.7 together with Stan version 2.32.2 to ensure reproducibility.
+For consistency, the data are sampled from $p\left(x \mid \mu, \xi \right)$ (vM, cardioid and WC distribution respectively) with $N=100, 300, 1000$ sample sizes and location parameter $\mu=\pi$.
+In addition, the result is obtained by averaging over 100 replicates of the experiment.
+For reproducibility, the random seed is fixed at 520 across all experiments, with individual seeds for the 100 replicates ranging sequentially from 521 to 620.
+The code used in the simulation study is available at \url{https://github.com/XiangYEstats/PCpriors-circular}.

+The convergence behavior of the model is assessed using the Gelman–Rubin convergence diagnostic, $\hat{R}$ \citep{gelman1992inference} (see details in the \textit{Posterior Analysis} section of \citealt{stan_manual}).
+An $\hat{R}$ value close to 1 indicates good model convergence.
+Models with $\hat{R} > 1.01$ raise convergence concerns, and $\hat{R} > 1.1$ is generally considered unacceptable.

-\subsubsection{Von Mises Distribution}
+\subsection{Von Mises Distribution}